 An Advanced Station Configuration is available for fine grained control over the antenna specification.
 This enables you to override the inputs to the prediction engine including the option to upload a custom antenna model which can be generated from antenna modeling software such as EZNEC or HFTA.
 For HFTA users, we have developed an additional software utility that can generate a full 360 degree model of antennas modeled over real terrain.
 This utility (called HFTASWEEP) runs under Windows and is available by clicking on the HFTASweep link in the Documentation block at the foot of the site pages.

 By using HFTA and HFTASWEEP, you can generate models of your antenna performance at your QTH.
-Here'a a link to an example that Rick KY6R generated and posted on his blog.

 Advanced Station Configuration